radius-project/radius/docs/content/user-guides/samples/eshop/2-infrastructure/index.md

 The redislabs.com.RedisComponent Radius resource will deploy an Azure Redis Cache in Azure environments, and a Redis container in Kubernetes environments.

 {{% alert title="💡 Concept" color="info" %}}
-Here you are defining a <a href="{{< ref "components-model#radius-managed" >}}">Radius-managed Redis Component</a>, where Radius manages the deployment and deletion of the resource as part of the Application.
+Here you are defining two <a href="{{< ref "components-model#radius-managed" >}}">Radius-managed Redis Components</a>, where Radius manages the deployment and deletion of the resources as part of the Application.
 {{% /alert %}}

 {{< rad file="snippets/redis-managed.bicep" embed=true replace-key-rest="//REST" replace-value-rest="..." >}}
 {{< /codetab >}}
 {{< codetab >}}
-If you prefer to bring your own Redis Cache, you can reference an existing Redis Cache resource in Bicep and provide it as a resource to the Radius resource.
+If you prefer to bring your own Redis Caches, you can reference existing Redis Cache resources in Bicep and provide them as a source to the Radius resources.

 {{% alert title="💡 Concept" color="info" %}}
-Here you are using a <a href="{{< ref "components-model#user-managed" >}}">user-managed Radius Component</a>, but there the resource has already been deployed to Azure.
+Here you are using <a href="{{< ref "components-model#user-managed" >}}">user-managed Radius Components</a> where the resources have already been deployed to Azure.
 Make sure to [specify the correct scope](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-to-resource-group?tabs=azure-cli#scope-to-different-resource-group), as the default scope is the environment's resource group.
 {{% /alert %}}

 {{< rad file="snippets/redis-azure.bicep" embed=true replace-key-rest="//REST" replace-value-rest="..."  >}}